user-74/js-library-gaowilso/README.md

 FunLoaderJs provides developers with a highly customizable progress bar that can be used in a variety of scenarios, from loading images to displaying user progress in a task!

+There are a multitude of user interactivity features, designed to keep your users engaged and stuck on your website as you load your content in the background, such as a built in customizable clicker game!

+Customize it to your liking to fit the theme of your website.

 [Landing Page](https://funloader.herokuapp.com/)

 [Github Repository](https://github.com/csc309-winter-2021/js-library-gaowilso)